tube0013/tube_gateways/Troubleshooting.md

 ## What you need:

-For the original rectangular cc2652 coordinator you will need an Serial to USB TTL adaptor - I use one similar to this one and it works well: https://www.amazon.com/HiLetgo-FT232RL-Converter-Adapter-Breakout/dp/B00IJXZQ7C
+For the original rectangular cc2652 coordinator you will need a Serial to USB TTL adaptor - I use one similar to this one and it works well: https://www.amazon.com/HiLetgo-FT232RL-Converter-Adapter-Breakout/dp/B00IJXZQ7C

 Grab the current esp fw bin file from your device's firmware/esphome folder on this repo either under models/current or retired.
 The readme on the devices folder will also have serial flashing instructions.